abayomipopoola/abayomipopoola/src/pages/fiscal-policy-on-thecovid-19-economy/index.md

 China, the epicentre of the virus was responsible for around $0.78 trillion out of the $1.66 trillion 2019 global economic growth.
 That’s about half the global economic growth.
 Same China sits at the heart of global supply chains that keep the world economy humming... large economies such as the US and Japan get more than a third of their intermediate goods from China.
 Then COVID-19 strikes.

-Until there is a better sense of when and how the COVID-19 crisis will be resolved and when a vaccine would be made availbale, economists are yet to predict the end of the incipient recession.
+Until there is a better sense of when and how the COVID-19 crisis will be resolved and when a vaccine would be made available, economists are yet to predict the end of the incipient recession.

 The National Bureau of Economic Research (NBER) defines a recession as "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in the real gross domestic product (GDP), real income, employment, industrial production, and wholesale-retail sales."